Environmental threats to the Great Barrier Reef: History

 To avoid the Great Barrier Reef being listed as "in danger", the Queensland Government introduced the Ports Bill 2014 on 25 November 2014.
 The Bill seeks to restrict further port development along the coast to Brisbane and four "Priority Port Development Areas", with the latter including four ports identified by the WHC in its 2012 report.
 The Bill also restricts dredging over a decade-long period, with the exception of priority ports.
 Additionally, a long-term sustainability plan and the expansion of water-quality activities were introduced by state and federal governments, and their partner agencies.

 However, in response to the Ports Bill, University of Queensland (UQ) academics said on 19 December 2014 that, although the issues are "not insurmountable", "the health of the reef is still declining and consequently more needs to be done."
 Australian Marine Conservation Society (AMCS) Great Barrier Reef campaign director Felicity Wishart was more damning and stated in a press release:

 The new Ports Bill fails to rule out any currently proposed new dredging, the dumping of dredge spoil in the Reef's waters and is silent on maintenance dredging across the region.
 The millions of tonnes of dredging and dumping for mega port developments that are in the pipeline will be able to go ahead under the Bill.
 Despite the establishment of four Priority Port Development Areas along the Reef (Townsville, Abbot Point, Mackay/Hay Point and Gladstone), the Bill will still allow port expansion in Cairns.
 This fails to meet the recommendation by the World Heritage Committee that no new port developments be permitted outside of the existing port areas.
 The Bill contains no protections for the most northern section of the Reef or the Fitzroy Delta, and it does nothing to improve water quality in Reef waters, all matters which the World Heritage Committee wants action on.

+The Reef 2050 plan began in 2015 and was updated in 2021 to focus on the current issues the Great Barrier Reef is experiencing prioritizing resilience.
+The Australian government, Queensland government, the Great Barrier Reef Marine Park Authority, Australian Institute of Marine Science (AIMS), and the Great Barrier Reef Foundation are all working together and have put 5 billion dollars towards protection efforts.
+This includes reducing the impact of the ports, phase out gill-net fishing by 2027, net free fishing zones, beginning the Queensland Government Sustainable Fisheries Strategy, strengthening regulations, and reducing impact of vegetation clearing.
 UNESCO considers that the Reef 2050 Long-Term Sustainability Plan has been effective, noting that progress had been made to reduce agricultural runoff sediments.